 For each task you will create a sub-page under one of these headings.

 On the page of the five film roles please define what you think this role entails.
 You may do some basic (wiki) research, but the words must be your own.
 Do not copy and paste.
-At this stage I am more interested in what you think the role entails, this definition wil change as the course progresses.
+At this stage I am more interested in what you think the role entails, this definition changes as your understanding and skills develop.

-Embed your slide show on your favorite film and using Film Studies terms describe why you love it so much.
+Embed your slide show on your favourite film and using Film Studies terms describe why you love it so much.